caed0/webp-conv/README.md

     - `quality`: The quality of the output image (0-100).
 Higher values result in better quality, but larger file sizes. (`Default: 10`)
     - `transparent`: A string specifying the transparency color in hexadecimal format (e.g., '0xRRGGBB' or '0xRRGGBBAA').
 This option is only applicable to conversions with transperent background. (`Default: 0x000000`)

+## Dependencies

+This module relies on the [libwebp](https://developers.google.com/speed/webp) library for WebP image processing.
+Precompiled binaries of libwebp are automatically downloaded during installation.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://en.wikipedia.org/wiki/MIT_License) file for details.

+The libwebp library is licensed under a separate license.
+For more information, please refer to the [libwebp license](https://github.com/webmproject/libwebp/blob/main/COPYING).

 ## Issues and Contributions

-If you encounter any issues or have suggestions for improvements, please feel free to create an issue on the [GitHub repository](https://github.com/caed0/webp-conv).
+If you encounter any issues or have suggestions for improvements, please feel free to create an issue on the [GitHub repository](https://github.com/caed0/webp-conv/issues).
 Contributions in the form of pull requests are also welcome.